alexcartaz/Graphs/projects/graph/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?

+100 users with an average of 10 friends = 1,000 friendships.
+Since friendships in this case are bidirectional, it means addFriendship would only need to be called 500 times b/c every single friendship counts twice (once for each person involved).
+Note: when I seed the network with random connections, this function will be called slightly more than 500 times b/c I use a random number generator that will sometimes cause addFriendship to fail due to duplicate or invalid friendships.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+I don't know the math for this equation but I know the chances are very high that a given user, they will be connected to all other users via their extended network.
+Each given user has on average 5 friends who have on average 4 chances each to be friends with any of the other 995 users.
+So a given user will have ~5*4=20 chances to to be connected to others.
+The only outliers are users with below average friends or isolated/closed social groups.

 ## 4. Stretch Goal